-“We executed better offensively than we did in our earlier games and our defence was pretty good today in terms of things that we have been working on (in practice),'” added DeAveiro.
+“We executed better offensively than we did in our earlier games and our defense was pretty good today in terms of things that we have been working on (in practice),'” added DeAveiro.
 “We’re still kind of figuring out what our team identity is.
 But I think you kind of saw our two leaders emerge offensively tonight, the guys that we want to score down the stretch.
 They also did a good job complementing the third guy (Clark) but we’re going to need a third and fourth guy to emerge.

 The Redmen’s preseason record stands at 1-4.
-Mcgill was routed against NCAA competition, dropping games against, The University of Central Florida 100-58, Illinois State 90-66 and Akron Zips 85-57 and Albany Great Danes 83-58.
+McGill was routed against NCAA competition, dropping games against, The University of Central Florida 100-58, Illinois State 90-66 and Akron Zips 85-57 and Albany Great Danes 83-58.

-The Wildcats will play UQAM in Mntreal and will head to Quebec City for a date against the Laval Rouge et Or.
+The Wildcats will play UQAM in Montreal and will head to Quebec City for a date against the Laval Rouge et Or.
 New Hampshire will cap off their Canadian tour with a game against the Bishop Gaiters on Saturday.